Armed Forces of Finland in the Winter War 1939-40.

 |Anti-tank guns||c.
 10 (37mm Bofors)|

-The whole army posed only 100 Bofors AA guns which were reserved for home defence.
+The whole army posed only 100 Bofors AA guns which were reserved for home defense.

 The Army had only minimal experience of tank warfare; but the densely wooded terrain of Finland reduced the role of the tank to that of infantry support.
 The tank arm comprised Independent Tank Companies 1 to 5 with 59 obsolete Vickers E and Renault tanks, but only the 4th Company was to see action.

-Despite this problems the Finnish Army had two great advantages: firstly, a thorough knowledge of the land in winter weather conditions; and secondly, vastly superior human material which expressed a fierce determination to resist the foreign aggressor.
+Despite this problems the Finnish Army had two great advantages: firstly, a thorough knowledge of the land and the conditions in winter weather; and secondly, vastly superior human material which expressed a fierce determination to resist the foreign aggressor.

-Field Marshall Mannerheim’s strategy was to concentrate his Karelian Army of 2nd Corps (4th, 5th, 6th and 11th Divs.) and 3rd Corps (8th and 9th Divs.) on the Mannerheim Line spanning the vital Karelian isthmus.
-4th Corps (12th and 13th Divs.) was north of Lake Ladoga, with 5th Corps and Lapland Force covering the central and northern sectors.
+Field Marshall Mannerheim’s strategy was to concentrate his Karelian Army of 2nd Corps (4th, 5th, 6th and 11th Divisions) and 3rd Corps (8th and 9th Divisions) on the Mannerheim Line spanning the vital Karelian isthmus.
+4th Corps (12th and 13th Divisions) was north of Lake Ladoga, with 5th Corps and Lapland Force covering the central and northern sectors.

 Finnish Air ForceThe Finnish Air Force was not an independent arm but formed part of the Army under its own commander.
 The Air Force was based on the British model with many instructors and some aircraft being supplied by Great Britain.
 At the beginning of the war, however, the Air Force was much below establishment and had practically no reserve.
 The front-line strength was 200 aircraft, but only 108 were operational.
 Personnel consisted of some 2,500 men.

-2nd Flying Regiment (fighter defence) with 2 squadrons each with 3 flights (a total of 46 aircraft, some of them Hawker Hurricane ).
+2nd Flying Regiment (fighter defense) with 2 squadrons each with 3 flights (a total of 46 aircraft, some of them Hawker Hurricane).

-3rd Flying Regiment (bombing and long-range reconnaissance) with 2 squadrons each with 3 flights (a total of 16 aircraft, some of them Bristol Blenheims).
+3rd Flying Regiment (bombing and long-range reconnaissance) with 2 squadrons each with 3 flights (a total of 16 aircraft, some of them Bristol Blenheim bombers).

 Despite its inherent weakness, the Finnish Air Force fought hard and inflicted heavy losses on the Red Army Force, claiming 208 victories.
 Its own losses were 62 combat aircraft and 72 men.